nanorobocop/ktoolhu/README.md

 ## Features

-1. `perf-configmaps` - Create or update configmaps multiple times to create load
+- `perf-configmaps` - Create or update configmaps multiple times to create load
+- `restart-all`     - Restart all workload in cluster or namespace

 ## Usage